tuukkapori/formbuilder-frontend/README.md

 ## Here's how I would improve the project:

 ### 1. Move lot of data to a SQL database.
-I chose firestore as a database.
+I chose Firestore as a database.
 Why?
 I needed it to be free and it served the purpose okay.
 However, form answers would be better represented in a relational database.

 ### 2. Improve the admin UI design.
 The UI is pretty ugly.
 I know.
 My priority was to make the actual form pretty.
 If I had more time, I'd definitely improve the overall design.